renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 ## The Trip

+The trek through the blizzard to Whitefox Monastery is the real starting-point for the adventure: now the players have left the relative safety of Southlander's Market, and have gone to face the unknown.

+### Location: The Valley

+### Encounter: The Blizzard

 [[designnote]]
 | Remember that a *demarc* (*dc*) is about 2.6 miles or about 4.2 kilometers, and *stride* (*sd*) is about 30 inches or 75 cm.